the-teachingRSE-project/competencies/competencies.md

 e.g. the DLR application classes [@Schlauch2018b], the research software maturity model [@Deekshitha2024] or technology readiness levels (TRLs).
 Additionally, the research software life cycle extends the traditional life cycle with \gls{software-publication}.
-The RSE should be aware of this life cycle and be able to predict and cater to the changing needs of a software project as it moves through the stages [@mundt2022tiered].
+The RSE should be aware of this life cycle and be able to predict and cater to the changing needs of a software project as it moves through the stages.

 <!-- Creating documented code building blocks -->